 Like an amphitheater facing the sparkling Tagus River stage, the Portuguese capital is said to spread across seven hills, the seven hills of Lisbon, that have shaped not just its geography but its soul.

 My first morning in Lisbon in 10 years (!), I started my exploration on foot up and down and up and down, each area with a slightly different atmosphere than the other.
-And it is a bit tricky to get the overview at first, but if you stay for a few days, you will soon get the hang of it.
+It is a bit tricky to get the overview at first, but if you stay for a few days, you will soon get the hang of it.

 You can think of Rome’s seven hills (yes, that’s where Lisbon gets its nickname from), but add the sea breeze and views, a dash of melancholic fado music, and wrap it all in stunning azulejo tiles that are everywhere.